Andreawz3/dynamic-content-design-project/README.md

 # Description
-YORI is an online game of recipes and its nutritional facts.
+YORI is a mobile web application cook book that promotes a variety of healthy, affordable meals.
+Through its interactive children-friendly features,  it provides a platform for families to involve their children in the cooking process.
+As well as an opportunity to educate and develop their cognitive abilities through learning about nutritional benefits.

 ## Members
 - Lance Malaga